Microsoft-Web/WebCampTrainingKit/HOL/WebSitesInProduction/HOL.md

 	_Pushing refactored code to Microsoft Azure_

 1. Open Internet Explorer and navigate to your site (e.g. _http://geek-quiz.azurewebsites.net_).
-Log in using the previously created credentials.
+Log in with your user credentials.

 1. Press **F12** to launch the development tools, select the **Network** tab and click the **Play** button to start recording.